Last updated on August 13th, 2025 at 10:42 am

 Sometimes players lose their self-control or are not able to manage humiliation and feel hurt and insulted, then they show hostile aggression as a form of revenge.

 Usually, new players show greater hostility than experienced players.
 Such aggression is against the spirit of the game.
-Hostile aggression may also arise as a result of bad feelings, jealousy, insecurity and threat.
+Hostile aggression may also arise as a result of bad feelings, jealousy, insecurity, and threats.

 Here, the aim is to harm the player who becomes the reason for bad feelings.
 However, hostile aggression may be planned or unplanned to cause injury to the intended player on the field.